Alleged Georgetown Cat Killer Arrested

 - 2 min read

 Runner may be off the streets for now, but many pet owners are wondering how to protect their pets in the future.
-Don Baxter, Manager of Field Services at the Seattle Animal Shelter, offered us some tips:
+Don Baxter, Manager of Field Services at the Seattle Animal Shelter, offered some tips:

 Tips for cats